 Brand Names.
 A number of levothyroxine brands are available.
-Synthroid is the oldest brand and has been used for over 40 years.
+Synthroid is the oldest brand.
+It has been used for over 40 years.
 In the past, manufacturers of levothyroxine did not need to meet as strict standards as in the production of other drugs.
 This resulted in thyroid products with varying quality.
 The FDA has issued stronger requirements that have largely corrected this problem.

 Any change, such as being switched between brand-name and generic or between two different generics, requires additional testing of thyroid hormone levels.
-Many doctors still prefer to use brand-name products, noting that the cost difference between brand and generic thyroid drugs is not substantial.
-Regardless of which type is used, once a patient is stable, doctors generally recommend sticking with one type or brand since potency often varies from one drug to the next.
+Many health care providers still prefer to use brand-name products, noting that the cost difference between brand and generic thyroid drugs is not substantial.
+Regardless of which type is used, once a person's thyroid hormone level is stable, providers generally recommend sticking with one type or brand since potency often varies from one drug to the next.

 Natural Thyroid Hormone.
 Dried powdered thyroid hormone (such as Armour Thyroid, S-P-T, Thyrar, and Thyroid Strong) is made from animal glands.
 It was once the most common form of thyroid therapy, but it is no longer generally recommended because potency varies.
 Some people argue that, with stricter FDA regulations, this natural form is better controlled and may even reduce the risk of developing autoimmunity factors.
 Dried thyroid also contains both T3 and T4 and is favored as a natural treatment by many alternative practitioners.
 However, studies need to be conducted to evaluate its benefits.

 T3 and T4 Combinations.
 Triiodothyronine (T3), the other important thyroid hormone, is not ordinarily prescribed except under special circumstances.
-Most patients respond well to thyroxine (T4) alone, which is converted in the body into T3.
+Most people respond well to thyroxine (T4) alone, which is converted in the body into T3.
 In addition, the use of T3 may cause disturbances in heart rhythms.
-Some patients treated only with thyroxine continue to have mood and memory problems or other symptoms.
+Some people treated only with thyroxine continue to have mood and memory problems or other symptoms, however.

 Combination products containing T4 and T3, such as liotrix (Thyrolar), are available, but there is controversy concerning their benefits.
-Several recent studies report that T3 and T4 together do not work better than T4 alone.
+Research indicates that T3 and T4 together do not work better than T4 alone.
 It does not appear that combination products offer any advantage for normalizing TSH levels.

 Levothyroxine needs to be taken only once a day.
-It is slowly assimilated by body organs, so it usually takes up to 6 weeks before symptoms improve in adults.
-Nevertheless, many patients feel better after 2 - 3 weeks of treatment.
+Although many people feel better after only 2 to 3 weeks of treatment, levothyroxine slowly assimilated by body organs, so it usually takes up to 6 weeks before symptoms improve in adults.
 The speed at which specific symptoms improve varies:

-Levothyroxine can help reduce blood pressure in hypothyroid patients with hypertension, although blood pressure medications may still be needed.
+Levothyroxine can help reduce blood pressure in people who have both hypothyroidism and hypertension, although blood pressure medications may still be needed.

 Appropriate Dosage Levels.
 Initial dosage levels are determined on an individual basis and can vary widely, depending on a person's age, medical condition, other drugs they are taking, and, in women, whether or not they are pregnant.
 For example, pregnant women with hypothyroidism may need higher than normal doses.

 Annual Evaluation.
-Many factors can cause changes that require modifying the thyroxine dosages.
-A dose that is appropriate for one year may be too low the next.
-To maintain normal thyroid levels, some patients may need to take gradually increasing doses of thyroid hormone every year or two.
-Doctors recommend that patients be reevaluated 6 months after normal TSH levels have been reached and then once a year thereafter.
+Many factors can cause changes that require modifications to levothyroxine dosages.
+A dose that is appropriate one year may be too low the next.
+To maintain normal thyroid levels, some people may need to take gradually increasing doses of thyroid hormone.
+Your provider will re-evaluate you 6 months after your TSH levels have normalized, and then once a year thereafter.

 Specific factors, such as changes in health or diet, new medications for other conditions, or simply switching brands, can also cause changes in thyroid hormone levels that require different doses.
-If patients change dose levels or thyroxine brands, they should be checked again at least 6 weeks later.
+If you change dose levels or levothyroxine brands, your thyroid levels should be checked again at least 6 weeks later.

 Because levothyroxine is identical to the thyroxine the body manufactures, side effects are rare.
-Over- or under-dosing, however, is fairly common, although rarely serious in the short term.
+Over- or underdosing is fairly common, although rarely serious in the short term.

 Side Effects of Overdosing.
 Overdosing can cause symptoms of hyperthyroidism.
-A patient with too much thyroid hormone in the blood is at an increased risk for abnormal heart rhythms, rapid heartbeat, heart failure, and possibly a heart attack if the patient has underlying heart disease.
+A person with too much thyroid hormone in the blood is at increased risk for abnormal heart rhythms, rapid heartbeat, heart failure, and possibly a heart attack if there is underlying heart disease.
 Excess thyroid hormone is particularly dangerous in newborns, and their drug levels must be carefully monitored to avoid brain damage.